Bort-Millipede/WLT3Serial/README.md

 # Usage
 Requires Java 8 or higher.
-Will likely work with Java 7 (at the lowest), but T3S connections may not be handled properly under Java 7.
+May work with Java 7 (at the lowest), but T3S connections may not be handled properly under Java 7.
 Therefore I make no promises of this working with anything lower than Java 8.

 If using the "thin" jar, WLT3Serial should be executed as such: